datopian/flowershow/site/content/docs/layouts.md

 ...will look like this: [[layout-unstyled|Unstyled layout example page]].

-For reference, the page you are reading at the moment is rendered using the default **Docs** layout, even though we haven't explicitly stated `layout: docs` it in the frontmatter.
+For reference, the page you are reading at the moment is rendered using the default **Docs** layout, even though we haven't explicitly stated `layout: docs` in the frontmatter.

 It is possible to configure the default layout by tweaking the Configlayer config file.
 Check advanced/contentlayer page to learn more.